 Step 6: Find 2 easy styles for your current length

 The most difficult part about growing your hair out is the awkward length phases you'll have to go through.
-If you have a good cut, your hair should be relatively easy to work with.
+If you have a good cut, your hair should tangle less and be easy to style.
 Keep your ends in the best condition possible by alternating between 2 low-manipulation hairstyles.
 For example, many women have shorter hair in the front than the back.
 Give the front some time to catch up by bobby pinning it out of the way instead of trying to make it blend with the rest of your hair.
 If you follow the other rehab steps, you will have new style options in 2-3 months as your hair grows longer.
 Check out the Hair Liberty DIY section to learn easy styles for any length using bobby pins, hair accessories and/or braids.